 It’s never too early to start thinking about the future.
 Therefore, no surprise, talent evaluators were out in force for the recent Blue-Grey All-American Combine (Southeast Regional).

-NFL veteran Larry Ryans was, again, lead instructor.
-This time around, however, Jacksonville Jaguars’ Practice Field right across from EverBank Field provided the workout’s backdrop.
+The staff, again, was comprised of NFL veterans.
+This time around, however, Jacksonville Jaguars’ Practice Field, right across from EverBank Field, provided the workout’s backdrop.

 Fellow one-time professionals PaTell Troutman, Emarlos Leroy, Damien Swain and Rod Harris joined him on the coaching staff and helped instruct the many recruits in attendance.

-Damean Bivins, RB, Pace (FL): A bigger back, with somewhat surprising athleticism, the 6-foot and 220-pound senior nearly stole the show for his position group.
+Damean Bivins, RB, Pace (FL): A bigger back, with somewhat surprising athleticism, the 6-foot and 220-pound junior nearly stole the show for his position group.
 He delivered results.

 C.J.
-Hall, RB, Suwannee (FL): The 6-foot and 170-pound senior showed several flashes of explosiveness, and in doing so, was able to keep the attention of more than a few onlookers.
+Hall, RB, Suwannee (FL): The 6-foot and 170-pound junior showed several flashes of explosiveness, and in doing so, was able to keep the attention of more than a few onlookers.

-Jalen Carr, RB, Orlando Christian Prep (FL): The 5-9 and 160-pound senior did a little bit of everything.
+Jalen Carr, RB, Orlando Christian Prep (FL): The 5-9 and 160-pound junior did a little bit of everything.
 Most of it well, regardless of whether it was carrying or catching the ball.

-Jayden Kel McCloud, WR, Bolles School (FL): Apparently still growing, the 6-1 and 183-pound senior possesses plenty of upside.
+Jayden Kel McCloud, WR, Bolles School (FL): Apparently still growing, the 6-1 and 183-pound junior possesses plenty of upside.
 Moving forward, his name is one to remember.

-Bryson Kirksey, WR, Bolles School (FL): The 5-11 and 175-pound senior caught seemingly everything thrown in his direction, over the middle, on the sideline and downfield.
+Bryson Kirksey, WR, Bolles School (FL): The 5-11 and 175-pound junior caught seemingly everything thrown in his direction, over the middle, on the sideline and downfield.

-Quinn Caballero, WR, Navarre (FL): The 5-11 and 175-pound senior wasn’t intimidated, nor was Maurice Moore from Yulee (FL) and Demoundre Evans from Suwannee (FL).
+Quinn Caballero, WR, Navarre (FL): The 5-11 and 175-pound junior wasn’t intimidated, nor was Maurice Moore from Yulee (FL) and Demoundre Evans from Suwannee (FL).

-Cole Beckham, TE, First Coast (FL): With interest at next level, and an offer from the Pioneer Football League, the 6-2 and 215-pound senior is heading down the right path.
+Cole Beckham, TE, First Coast (FL): With interest at next level, and an offer from the Pioneer Football League, the 6-2 and 215-pound junior is heading down the right path.

-Damon Harris, DB, West Nassau (FL): The 6-2 and 175-pound senior has been contacted by schools in the ACC.
+Damon Harris, DB, West Nassau (FL): The 6-2 and 175-pound junior has been contacted by schools in the ACC.
 That said, a scholarship offer could soon materialize for him.

 John Barksdale, DB, Episcopal School (FL): More of a last line of defense in the secondary, the 6-1 and 170-pound senior showed above-average range from his spot at safety.

-Jalen Mitchell, DB, Fletcher (FL): A competitor, the 5-10 and 185-pound senior, with interest from the ACC, was not intimidated by anyone.
+Jalen Mitchell, DB, Fletcher (FL): A competitor, the 5-10 and 185-pound junior, with interest from the ACC, was not intimidated by anyone.
 Or any situation, for that matter.

-Christopher Rolack, DB, Robinson (FL): The 6-1 and 170-poind senior held his own, as did Antwuan Alexander from Yulee (FL) and Trevontae Cunningham from Stranahan (FL).
+Christopher Rolack, DB, Robinson (FL): The 6-1 and 170-poind junior held his own, as did Antwuan Alexander from Yulee (FL) and Trevontae Cunningham from Stranahan (FL).

-Jordan Richo, LB, Yulee (FL): The 6-2 and 198-pound senior might have been the most well-rounded prospect on hand and his recent offer from Minnesota is further proof.
+Jordan Richo, LB, Yulee (FL): The 6-2 and 198-pound junior might have been the most well-rounded prospect on hand and his recent offer from Minnesota is further proof.

-Omari Fiffer, LB, Ed White (FL): With several scholarships in place, perhaps notably one from Boston College, the 6-foot and 198-pound senior is well on his way to success.
+Omari Fiffer, LB, Ed White (FL): With several scholarships in place, perhaps notably one from Boston College, the 6-foot and 198-pound junior is well on his way to success.

 Jael Feliz, LB, Alonso (FL): The 6-foot and 215-pound senior did not back down from any challenge and Malik Fordham from Bishop Snyder (FL) was in the same boat.

-Silas Little, OL, Orange Park (FL): The 6-4 and 285-pound senior has feelers from multiple programs, particularly from teams in the Mid-Eastern Athletic Conference (MEAC).
+Silas Little, OL, Orange Park (FL): The 6-4 and 285-pound junior has feelers from multiple programs, particularly from teams in the Mid-Eastern Athletic Conference (MEAC).

-Jake Tylski, OL, Episcopal School (FL): Eager to prove he belonged, the 6-4 and 270-pound senior was all business.
+Jake Tylski, OL, Episcopal School (FL): Eager to prove he belonged, the 6-4 and 270-pound junior was all business.
 In the end, accordingly, he earned plenty of respect.

-John Manning, OL, Union County (FL): The 6-3 and 305-pound senior was more than just a big body.
+John Manning, OL, Union County (FL): The 6-3 and 305-pound junior was more than just a big body.
 Matt Lee from Hagerty (FL) was in a similar category, worth noting.

-Archer Hathaway, OL, Schley County (FL): Still young, the 6-6 and 305-pound junior did a good job.
+Archer Hathaway, OL, Schley County (FL): Still young, the 6-6 and 305-pound sophomore did a good job.
 Jalen Moore from Our Lady of Mercy Catholic (GA) deserved a mention.

-Elijah Roberts, DL, Coral Park (FL): The 6-4 and 245-pound junior is learning the game on the fly.
+Elijah Roberts, DL, Coral Park (FL): The 6-4 and 245-pound sophomore is learning the game on the fly.
 A year, or two, from now, he figures to be closed to a finished product.

-Justin Williams, DL, Lennard (FL): The 6-4 and 240-pound senior was relentless, along with peers DaJuan Bennett from Fletcher (FL) and Josh Glover from Yulee (FL).
+Justin Williams, DL, Lennard (FL): The 6-4 and 240-pound junior was relentless, along with peers DaJuan Bennett from Fletcher (FL) and Josh Glover from Yulee (FL).

-Editor’s Note: Those who did well at this workout, in time, could be invited to one of the brand’s All-American Bowls held at NFL stadium and nationally broadcast on ESPN’s family of networks.
+Additionally, those who did well at this workout, in due time, could be invited to one of the brand’s All-American Bowls held at NFL stadium and nationally broadcast on ESPN’s family of networks.